 Work done at night compensates differently from work during the day.
 Night shift work is subject to a night shift differential of not less than 10% of the employee’s regular wage for each hour of work performed between 10 PM and 6 AM.

-Work performed beyond the daily eight-hour standard is subject to additional compensation of at least 25% of the regular wage.
-Meanwhile, overtime work during a holiday or rest day is subject to an additional 30%.
+According to the Philippine labor law on overtime, particularly Article 87, work performed beyond the daily eight-hour standard is subject to additional compensation of at least 25% of the regular wage.
+Furthermore, overtime work during a holiday or rest day is subject to an extra 30%.

 When workers fail to meet their standard work hours (undertime), the employer can’t offset the time lost with overtime work on a different day.
 Moreover, the employer can’t deduct days spent on leave from the employee’s overtime compensation.

 Lastly, your company may sometimes need emergency overtime, subject to overtime pay.
-These instances may occur due to any of the following reasons:
+As per the rules on overtime in the Philippine Labor Code, these instances may occur due to any of the following reasons:

-• When machines and equipment require urgent work to prevent loss or damages
+- When machines and equipment require urgent work to prevent loss or damage

 Weekly Rest Days